lightspeedlucas/tinylexer/README.md

-# tinylexer
+# TinyLexer

-A tiny lexer written in C#
+A tiny lexer written in C#.
+Allows you to parse very simple DSLs.
+Reads code from a stream.